yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Describing a Dungeon

-- Constantly re-state the party's surroundings, where they are in physical space, and what each character's senses are detecting.
 - Describe obvious exits using clear, distinct language.
 Consider what lies beyond those corridors, and what clues they might have left behind?
 Is there a change in elevation?
 Is air a different temperature?
 Is the light, smell, or sound distinct from where the characters are standing?
-- Don't tell them how they feel.
-Say, "a long, jagged knife" rather than "an evil-looking knife."
 - Always reiterate what is _about_ to happen.
 Does the flaming barrel look stable, or like it might explode?
 - Describe elements that help orient the party to their surroundings.
 How close is a character to a potential danger?
 Are they above it, or below it?
 What side of an object are they standing on?
 Are they inside of or outside of a room, building, or structure?
+- Put the boring or repetitive stuff on the maps.
+Exits, room shapes and sizes, etc.
+- Emphasize a room's most important aspects by placing them either first, or last.
+These are typically obvious threats or NPCs, described with bold or modified text.
+- Be specific, but avoid describing something makes the characters _feel_.
+Say, "a long, jagged knife" rather than "an evil-looking knife."
+- Only describe what's happening _now_, when the PCs enter the room.
+If there is history here, the PCs will discover it.
+- Number your rooms to help avoid confusion when referencing the map.

 ## Creating a Dungeon